 Added on 14 Jan 2026 · The New York Times · Ideas

 If more people knew how chatbots, also known as large language models, LLMs, and a form of generative artificial intelligence, actually work, the digital world would be a much better, safer, nicer place.
+Archived.

 💡︎ Artificial Intelligence Glossary: AI Terms Everyone Should Learn